IT-Army-of-Ukraine/anti-russia/README.md

 # anti-russia

-Keep the website open and connect to a VPN.
+Keep the website open on as many devices, tabs, etc. possible and connect to a VPN.
 Automatic reload 10s.

-42 russian websites.
 Add more sites creating a GitHub PR